 Wherever you look or scroll, there is an advertisement, quote, or magic pill to cure depression.
-Not to mention the virtue signaling friends, manipulative practices of pharmaceutical companies and book pushing from self proclaimed self-help gurus.
+Not to mention the virtue signaling friends, manipulative practices of pharmaceutical companies, and books pushing from self proclaimed self-help gurus.
 What I hope to convey to you, or even persuade you of is that perhaps your path to a better sense of being doesn’t begin in a book, a conversation, or a pill.
 That there may be some alternative hypothesis to your condition.
 These will not be as flattering as the ads you see and the language of the books you might read.
 That is primarily because I don’t benefit by tricking you.
 So here’s my truth.

 Regarding my current battle with depression, or melancholy as it was during Abraham Lincoln’s time (my personal favorite term), I am currently winning.
 But it was not always this way, I have been down and desperate to put some points on the scoreboard before.
 As we all have been at one point.
 The reason I felt it was important to write on this was in no small part thanks to the valid growing concern and the subsequently ill-placed sentiment directed at young men and women struggling with depression and contemplating suicide.
 These are all valuable depression-root-cause-analyses that I overlooked all those years ago when I found myself hopeless, bawling in therapy over how hard life is.
 I never considered these things because a brain doesn’t work properly when you are depressed and everyone is too spineless to actually make any of these points to a sick person.
 I am not like all of you, but maybe you’re like me and tough love wakes you up.
 If that is the case, then continue on.
 These are 5 things I wish more people had the audacity to tell me when I was diagnosed with depression: